 While I was following a program to help me get control of not only my alcohol consumption, but also my life, my daughter bought me “Sarah Laughed , a truly wonderful, bright, humorous book.
 Although I'm an agnostic, I suspect she felt tat I would appreciate Judith's way with words and amazing ability with the complicated rhyme form making the entire reading an experience in continual surprise and delight.

 The alternative approach I was taking to deal with my cravings for alcohol was not the typical 12 stop program so often associated with those who want to stop drinking.
 I did not want to stop drinking, just moderate my drinking.
-The medication-backed online program I found at a site called LifeBac didn't peach or require me to a life of total abstinence.
+The medication-backed online program I found at a site called LifeBac didn't preach or require me to a life of total abstinence.
 I like my wine too much.
 There was no undue shame and stigma around seeking help.
-Instead, the LifeBac program offered me the choice of drinking less with the help of two different prescription medications that would stop the cravings and a LifeBac coach who specializes in guiding people like myself through the LifeBac program.
+Instead, the LifeBac program offered me the choice of drinking less with the help of two different prescription medications - medication to stop drinking - that would stop the cravings and a LifeBac coach who specializes in guiding people like myself through the LifeBac program.
 After a a brief assessment to find out which of the two craving-fighting medications was best suited to my needs, I started on the drug Baclofen.
 I started out on a low dose of Baclofen and then gradually had the dose increase until an effective dose was found to completely and effortlessly indifferent to alcohol.
 Initially I had some side effects from the medication and began to feel a bit discouraged.
 Thus the book, “Sarah Laughed , from my daughter.
 It was interesting that the biblical stories which I remember from my childhood bible classes still resonated.
 There are even some very poignant moments that I didn't expect at all.
 I really appreciated the illustrations, which had passion of their own.
 Although it is a fairly "quick read" and I considered it a perfect gift.

 I am pleased to report I moved beyond the initial bumps with the medication and arrived at a point where I was actually shocked at how much I had naturally reduced my drinking.
 So with much gratitude I thank LifeBac and its amazing program.
 I also thank my daughter for her fortitude and kindness while I got control of my life.